yangwm/phpkafka/README.md

 ## Common issues:

-Here's a short list of common issues people run into when installing this extension (so far, there's only 1)
+Here's a short list of common issues people run into when installing this extension (only 1 issue so far)

 #### _"Unable to load dynamic library '/usr/lib64/php/modules/kafka.so' - librdkafka.so.1"_